-At Penhall Technologies, our analysts use several types of equipment for optimum accuracy.
+At Penhall Technologies, our analysts use several types of equipment for optimum accuracy for our underground utility locating services.
 The following are a couple of the tools that an analyst may use on any given jobsite.

 RD 7000 Series – Electromagnetic Detection